 The earliest extant Act of the States dates from 1524.
 The States are mentioned in a document of 1497 regarding the endowments of the grammar schools; by 1526 attendance by members at the assembly was evidently a requirement, as in that year the Rector of St Mary was fined for failure to attend.[6]

 In 1541, the Privy Council, which had recently given a seat to Calais, intended to give two seats in Parliament to Jersey.
-Seymour, the Lieutenant-Governor of the Island, wrote to the Jurats, instructing them to send two Burgesses for the isle.
+Seymour, the Lieutenant-Governor, wrote to the Jurats, instructing them to send two Burgesses for the isle.
 However, no further steps seemed to have been taken since the letter did not arrive in front of the States Assembly until the day the elected persons were required to arrive in London.[5]:70

 In the early seventeenth century separate minutes of the States of Jersey were first recorded.